 SORA Technology will build and operate infrastructure related to public health and medical care utilizing drones and their flight management system in order to contribute to the realization of Universal Health Coverage (UHC) in Africa and Asia.
 The development of this infrastructure centered on drones will make it possible not only to transport goods safely, reliably and timely, but also to manage healthcare-related information between multiple bases.
-By 2025, we will overcome the problems of poor access to medical/health care and operational inefficiency due to distance and multiple processes.
-We are aiming to start the construction and operation of the infrastructure in Senegal in 2021.
+We will overcome the problems of poor access to medical/health care and operational inefficiency due to distance and multiple processes.
+We are aiming to start the establishment of the drone infrastructure in West African countries, such as Sierra Leone and Senegal in 2022, planning to expand our infrastructure into totally 20 African and Asian developing countries by 2027.

 |Issues to be solved ||Improving access to medical/health care in rural and remote areas |